Get to know a little more about Sean St. Clair.

 Working After Law School

 Upon graduating from law school, I worked as a law clerk for the Honorable William Garbarino of the Arizona Court of Appeals.
-I then worked for two medium-size law firms and one small law firm before starting Fowler St. Clair with my good friend Andy Fowler.
+I then worked for two medium-size law firms and one small law firm before starting Fowler St. Clair with my good friend Andrew Fowler.

-My Focus at Fowler St Clair
+My Focus at Fowler St. Clair

 In addition to helping my clients sell their homes, I use my legal skills to protect and improve the human rights of men and women in Malawi, Africa.